 Now when we say Indian weddings, we should really widen that out to Sri Lanka, Pakistan and the more general Asian sub-continent.
 Although there are many differences, often subtle idiosyncrasies, the rule of thumb is flamboyance, colour, exotic sounds and joyous celebration.
 It could be a fusion of Indian-Western styles, or a flashback to historical Bollywood elegance.
 There are no limits when you deliver what should be the event of a lifetime for all attendees.

 And whether the bride chooses a classically elegant dress, a full-length lehenga or bejewelled saree, the most important lady will want everything just right.
 The late-morning and early afternoon should probably be serene, and what better way of soothing nerves and keeping frantic family members calm than hiring a wonderful harpist, violinist, or maybe tabla or Sitar players.

 Warble Entertainment supplies classically trained musicians from all over the country.
-There’s Jessica the Midland Harpist who tailors outfits to suit each occasion, and plucks mesmerising chords on her 18th Century golden harp throughout the day.
+There’s Rhia the Harpist who tailors outfits to suit each occasion, and plucks mesmerising chords on her 18th Century golden harp throughout the day.
 Or, you could funk things up a little, with the Electric Violin of Amy, should you want something stylish but different.
 From Bach to Bollywood, Amy mingles comfortably with guests to give a bespoke performance at any wedding party, conference or event.
 Having such versatile artists is a real bonus, as the background music is also important as guests sit down to enjoy the main meal.